 \section{Abstract}

-Twisted bilayer graphene (TBLG) subject to a sequence of commensurate external periodic potentials reveals the formation of moir\'e fractals that share striking similarities with the central place theory (CPT) of economic geography, thus uncovering a remarkable connection between twistronics and the geometry of economic zones.
-The moir\'{e} fractals arise from the self-similarity of the hierarchy of Brillouin zones (BZ) so formed, forming a nested subband structure within the bandwidth of the original moir\'{e} bands.
-The fractal generators for TBLG under these external potentials are derived and we explore their impact on the hierarchy of the BZ edges.
-Furthermore, we uncover parallels between the modification of the BZ hierarchy and magnetic BZ formation in the Hofstadter butterfly, allowing us to construct an incommensurability measure for moir\'{e} fractals as a function of the twist angle.
+Twisted bilayer graphene (TBLG) subject to a sequence of commensurate external periodic potentials reveals the formation of moir\'{e} fractals (MF) that share striking similarities with the central place theory (CPT) of economic geography, thus uncovering a remarkable connection between twistronics and the geometry of economic zones.
+MFs arise from the self-similarity of the emergent hierarchy of Brillouin zones (BZ), forming a nested subband structure within the bandwidth of the original moir\'{e} bands.
+We derive the fractal generators (FG) for TBLG under these external potentials and explore their impact on the hierarchy of the BZ edges and the wavefunctions at the Dirac point.
+By examining realistic super-moir\'{e} structures (SMS) and demonstrating their equivalence to MFs with periodic perturbations under specific conditions, we establish MFs as a general description for such systems.
+Furthermore, we uncover parallels between the modification of the BZ hierarchy and magnetic BZ formation in Hofstadter's butterfly (HB), allowing us to construct an incommensurability measure for MFs \textit{vs.} twist angle.